Spectroscopy of biomolecules

 - Introduction to the NMR spectral parameters used in structural biology, namely the chemical shift, the J-coupling, nuclear Overhauser effects, and residual dipolar couplings.

-- Resonance assignment, and NMR spectral parameters are their convertion into angle and distances between atoms
+- Resonance assignment, and NMR spectral parameters are their convertion into angle and distances between atoms in a macromolecules.

 -Relaxation phenomena and mapping the molecular interactions, information on the binding interface as well as the determination of kinetic and thermodynamic constants..